ayghri/bulk-download/README.md

 aria2p -p 7800
 ```

-The script will add `dataset.json` to --target that contains the files
+The script will add a `dataset.json` to --target that contains the files
-informations.
+informations for later use.

+**Note**: Some dataset have sizes different from the ones reported on the XML file,
+so some files will always be re-downloaded whenever the script is launched.

+## Demo
 https://github.com/aghriss/clim_downloader/assets/32200675/ba02a545-eab1-4988-81e8-7f5d8a17b852